ceneszzz/Camera-tester/README.md

 # Camera-tester
-hi, this a camera tester for your need
+hi, this a camera tester for your need with python dependency